Jim89/lsca_group/BS1808_Group_Project_1_SO_Group_11.md

 In the long term, it may be possible to take advantage of lower costs from producing in China if other risks reduce.
 Meaning if conditions change; when the China factories become better at dealing with uncertainty, and the US decides to change its regulations.
 If Obermeyer continues to grow with popularity and receives larger orders, then it should consider producing larger quantities through China.

-It may be possible that large and less volatile products be made in China, and higher volitility demand sytles and tailored postponement orders be made through the Hong Kong factories.
+It may be possible that larger and less volatile products could be made in China, and higher volatility demand styles and tailored postponement orders be made through the Hong Kong factories.
 This allows each factory to play to their own advantages.
 If products from China fail to reach the US market due to the laws, Hong Kong factories can be used as a back up to reduce losses by producing more.
 This of course assumes non-binding minimum order constraints, this would naturally be doable when the company grows and has more sales.

 ## Conclusion